 Depart Sydney or Brisbane on Saturday morning direct flight to Port Moresby (3 hour flight from Brisbane).

-Clear customs and collect bags and proceed to check in for domestic flight to Madang.
+Clear customs and collect bags and proceed to check in for domestic transfer in the international terminal, located at the far end of the building to check luggage in (before going to Domestic terminal).

 Wait at airport till departure then 1.5 hour flight to Madang.

-Met on arrival by rep from Tupira and approximate 3 hour drive to Tupira Surf Club in time for dinner.
+Met on arrival by rep from Tupira and taken to Madang lodge for overnight stay (Saturday).

-Stay 7 nights Saturday to Saturday with 6 full days surfing (Sunday to Friday)
+Stay 6 nights Sunday to Saturday with 6 full days surfing (Monday to Saturday afternoon).

 World Surfaris are a member and long time supporter of SAPNG (Surfing association of PNG)